ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 .toggle all command (does not work, will be fixed)

 Added better Scaffold bypass (module) by using a multi block scaffold (instead of just one inv space.
-It uses multiple.
-I might add a video showing this.)
+It uses multiple inv slots from 1 - 9!)

-Added a basic ClickGUI (still some bugs) currently bound to key "\\" (Our Job is to make the GUI better than the basic!)
+Added a basic ClickGUI (still some bugs) currently bound to key "\\" (Backslash - javasrcipt) (Our Job is to make the GUI better than the basic!)

 # Installation